KratosMultiphysics/Examples/dam/use_cases/2d_dam_thermo_mechanical/README.md

 ## Results

+The problem stated above has been solved with a unstructured mesh composed by linear triangular elements.
+The obtained pressure fields at time 0.003 of the simulation is presented below.
 Some results depending on the season (month) are presented below.

 <img
   src="data/2d_thermo_mechanical_summer_post.png"